ayonli/jsext/README.md

 </script>
 ```

-Note: this module can also be used Node.js as well.
+Note: the ES module can also be used Node.js and Deno as well.

 ### Load Bundle